-The LCR has been stable during 2023.
-However, given the nature of the measure there are inevitable fluctuations caused by slight changes in the maturity structure of the Bank's issued debt and also from client activities (e.g. deposits, loans issued/repaid).
+The LCR has been stable during 2024.
+Given the nature of the measure there are inevitable fluctuations caused by changes in the maturity structure of the Bank's issued debt and also from client activities (e.g. deposits, loans issued/repaid).